Emanem/linux-hunter/README.md

 -d, --direct-mem    Access MH:W memory directly and dynamically, without using local
-                    buffers - massively reduce CPU usage (both u and s) and the expenses of potentially slightly more inconsistencies
+                    buffers - massively reduce CPU usage (both u and s) and the expenses of potentially slightly more inconsistencies -f, --f-display f   Writes the content of display on a file 'f', refreshing such file every same iteration.
+The content of the file is a 'wchar_t' similar to the UI, having special '#' as escape character to denote styles and formats (see sources for usage of '#' escape sequances) It is heavily suggested to have file 'f' under '/dev/shm' or '/tmp' memory backed filesystem
     --mhw-pid p     Specifies which pid to scan memory for (usually main MH:W) When not specified, linux-hunter will try to find it automatically This is default behaviour